Guide To Trading Fairly

-- All advertisements that are produced in connection with the member firm must comply with all relevant advertising legislation.
+- 1. All advertisements that are produced in connection with your firm must comply with all relevant advertising legislation.

-- Where appropriate, the member firm shall provide, in advance of the contract, clear and accurate information regarding key terms and conditions of the contract.
-Consumer contracts shall comply with all relevant guidance produced by the Business Companion and available at the website www.businesscompanion.info).
+- Where appropriate, you shall provide in writing, in advance of the contract, full, clear and accurate information regarding key terms and conditions of the contract.

-- When an additional or manufacturers guarantee or warranty is offered to consumers, it will be made clear that they are in addition to the consumers' statutory rights and are optional.
+- When additional guarantees or warranties are offered to consumers, it will be made clear that these are in addition to consumers’ statutory rights and are optional.
 Details will be provided of who is responsible for the guarantee or warranty.
 There must be no high pressure selling of any additional guarantees or warranties.
 Upon request, written details of any free guarantee will be provided to the customer.

 - Member firms shall give clear information regarding cancellation rights that customers may have, whether these are statutory or additional rights.

 - All member firms must be committed to providing a quality service to their customers.
-By joining the Trusted Trader scheme the member firm agrees to comply with the spirit and letter of both the criminal and civil law relating to your business.
+By joining the Trusted Trader Scheme you are agreeing to comply with the spirit and letter of both the criminal and civil law relating to your business.

-- In the event of a complaint, the member firm should fully cooperate with any appropriate intermediary acting for the consumer.
+- In the event of a complaint, members should fully cooperate with any appropriate intermediary acting for the consumer, for example family members.

 - Completion and delivery dates shall be agreed in advance.
-Where a delay has proved unavoidable the consumer shall be given as much notice as possible, preferably in writing.
-Where an agreed delivery date cannot be met then a suitable alternative or appropriate remedy shall be offered to the consumer.
+Where a delay has proved unavoidable the consumer shall be given as much notice as possible.
+Where an agreed delivery date cannot be met then a suitable alternative or appropriate remedy shall be offered to the consumer